Merging electronic and shoe–leather reporting

 11: Garden maintenance workers

 Talk to the garden maintenance workers.
 They often have a van and a trailer stacked with rakes, spades, bits of trees and shrubs etc, and they usually take lots of tea breaks.
 Catch them at the right time and they will often be happy to chat.
 They have some great stories; treasures found, most unusual shrubs, biggest snakes, decline of one species and the flourishing of another.
+Perhaps there are invasive species taking over.
+Those working in gardens will be happy to tell.

 Dig through the weeds for human interest stories